 It was great to be back in Barcelona for MWC this year – first time back since the pandemic and it really felt like no time had passed at all.
-3 weeks on and my mind is still abuzz with the announcements, learnings and themes coming out from the show.
+3 weeks on and my mind is still abuzz with the announcements, learnings, insights on Private networks and themes coming out from the show.

 5G powers more than the Metaverse